cvlab-columbia/drrobot/README.md

 ## TODO 🚸

-- [ ] Fix the bug that tampers with training of some robots midway through training, some parameters were changed during the code clean-up, so please bear with us while we try to address this
+- [ ] Fix the bug that tampers with training of some robots midway through training, some parameters were changed during the code clean-up, so please bear with us while we try to address this.
+(Potential fix: https://github.com/cvlab-columbia/drrobot/issues/9)

 ## Acknowledgements 🙏